hannah-merseal/jazz-choice-task/README.md

 # compatible with R 3.6.2.
 # I plan to upgrade once all the end-of-term dust settles.
 # Can you add to your project description what version of R you
-# were using?
+# were using? -->

 # jazz-choice-task
-Demo melody choice task using psychTestR, created for PSY 525 Reproducible Research Methods, Spring 2020
+Demo melody choice task using psychTestR (R version 3.6.2), created for PSY 525 Reproducible Research Methods, Spring 2020

 ## Getting Started